Study Guide for Plutarch's Life of Publicola

 Reading

-Note: If you have never read Plutarch before, consider stopping to narrate here before you go any further.
+If you have never read Plutarch before, consider stopping to narrate here before you go any further.
 What do you know so far about Valerius (that is, Publicola)?
 Why was he held in such esteem by the Romans?
-How far did everyone expect his career to go?
-If you are studying U.S. history, can you draw any comparisons between the fledgling Roman Republic and the "young United States?"

-It chanced that King Tarquin, surnamed "the proud," being come to the crown by no good lawful mean, but contrarily by indirect and wicked ways, and behaving himself not like a king, but like a cruel tyrant: the people much hated and detested him, by reason of the death of Lucretia [(she killing herself after violence had been done to her)], and so the whole city rose and rebelled against him.
-Lucius Brutus taking upon him to be the head and captain of this insurrection and rebellion, did join first with this Valerius: who did greatly favour and assist his enterprise, and did help him to drive out King Tarquin with all his house and family.
+It chanced that King Tarquin, surnamed "the proud," being come to the crown by no good lawful means, but, contrarily, by indirect and wicked ways, and behaving himself not like a king, but like a cruel tyrant: the people much hated and detested him, by reason of the death of Lucretia (she killing herself after violence had been done to her); and so the whole city rose and rebelled against him.
+Lucius Brutus taking upon him to be the head and captain of this insurrection and rebellion, came to Valerius before all others, and, with his zealous assistance, deposed the kings.

 Narration and Discussion